wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Description ==

-Version 3.2.1 is out now with performance improvements and added powerful features.
+Version 3.2.2 is out now with bug fix and UI improvements.

 WP Ultimate CSV Importer Plugin helps you to import any CSV file as post, page or even as custom post type.
 Convert your offline database maintained for years into your valuable website content.
 Also do periodical content changes, maintenance, content update, prices, offers, coupons and inventory etc.